zatsepinvl/json-hash-java/README.md

 #### 2 Steps for array

-1. Take the second entry and calculate hash for key "b":
+1. Take the second entry and calculate hash for key "d":

 ```json
 {